meshenger-app/meshenger-android/docs/faq.md

 # Frequently Asked Questions

+* **How to find new contacts?**
+    You can find contacts in real life.
+Meshenger has no discovery mechanism by design.
+* **Is Meshenger stable**
+    Not really.
+There are crashes.
+It is beta software.
 * **How much bandwidth does an Audio/Video call consume?**
     Audio calls take 12KB/s, Video adds ~40KB/s per direction.
 * **Why can't you call a thethered phone as client?**